ssks-002/RandomDisplay/README.md

 # install

-Put BoundMove.jsx in Adobe > Adobe After Effect 2024 > Support Files > ScriptUI Panels directory
+Put RandomDisplay.jsx in Adobe > Adobe After Effect 2024 > Support Files > ScriptUI Panels directory

 # How to use